kalkuteminal/Animation-DNA/06-Tutorials.md

 #### Coding with google
 Probably, all basic task you need to solve somebody already did.
 Now days you can start to write your code by asking google proper questions.
 Sure, you have be familiar with python syntax and basic Maya commands and writing first block of working code may take days but the more you will practice the faster you will code.

 Lets try to double intensity of all lights in the scene.
+Search for: select all lights pymel.
+At the bottom of first page in example section you will find a command which contain "light":
+**`pm.ls( geometry=True, lights=True, cameras=True )`**